BlueAndGold - New FutureCast Pick In For Notre Dame

 Related{{ link.display_text }} |

-BlueandGold.com recruiting insider Mike Singer has a new FutureCast pick in for Notre Dame in the 2022 class.
+BlueandGold.com recruiting analyst Mason Plummer has added a FutureCast pick today for one of Notre Dame's top defensive targets in the 2022 class.

 ----